smarr/are-we-fast-yet/README.md

 #### Micro Benchmarks

+Micro benchmarks are based on [SOM Smalltalk][SOM] benchmarks unless noted otherwise.

  - Bounce simulates a ball bouncing within a box.
-It is based on a benchmark of [SOM Smalltalk][SOM].

  - List recursively creates and traverses lists.
-It is based on a benchmark of [SOM Smalltalk][SOM].

  - Mandelbrot calculates the classic fractal.
 It is derived from the [Computer Languages Benchmark Game][CLBG].